rkhwaja/fs.googledrivefs/README.rst

 GOOGLEDRIVEFS_TEST_CLIENT_ID - your client id (see Google Developer Console) GOOGLEDRIVEFS_TEST_CLIENT_SECRET - your client secret (see Google Developer Console)

-Then generate the credentials by running
+Then generate the credentials json file by running

 .. code-block:: bash